mminehanNZ/py-otgw-mqtt/README.md

-# Python OTGW MQTT bridge
+# Python OTGW MQTT bridge - mminehanNZ fork

+This fork includes max modulation settings (MM=).

 This package allows for communication between an OpenTherm Gateway, running the [firmware by Schelte Bron](http://otgw.tclcode.com/) and an MQTT service.
 It was tested using [Home Assistant](http://www.home-assistant.io)'s built-in MQTT broker.

-This fork include max modulation settings (MM=).

 ## Supported OTGW gateway communication protocols
 Currently, only direct serial communication is supported, but implementing further types is pretty easy.
 I'm open to pull requests.